Baked Kale & Artichoke Dip with Greek Yogurt

-The holy grail of appetizers!
-This healthy artichoke dip with kale is my take on traditional spinach & artichoke dip.
-It’s lightened up with greek yogurt and I used kale instead of place to change things up.
-Serve it up at your next holiday party or family gathering.
+The holy grail of hot dips!
+This healthy artichoke dip with fresh kale is my take on traditional spinach and artichoke dip.
+It’s lightened up with creamy Greek yogurt, light cream cheese, and uses chopped kale to change things up.
+Bake for 30 minutes, and serve warm with chips, pita or veggie sticks.

 A good spinach and artichoke dip was always a shareable family favourite when eating out at restaurants.
-A creamy, cheesy dip served with tortilla chips and warm, crispy pita bread – how could you go wrong?
+A creamy, cheesy, hot dip served with tortilla chips and warm, crispy pita bread…how could you go wrong?